gaelWumba/talkit/README.md

 # TALKIT

-An upcoming online chat, a better and more optimal SLIDE online chat.
+An upcoming online chat, a better and more optimal online chat than SLIDE.
 Stay tuned.

 ## Fronte